nickvorobiov/nickvorobiov.com/index.md

 - Developed standards & guidelines for digital marketers, Facebook ad campaign specialists, copywriters, web developers, SMM specialists
 - Implemented a sales analytics system to track and compare individual results of each manager and CAC of each traffic source, which decreased CAC by 50%
 - Hosted 3 TV reality shows, 100+ live events

-## Experienced in

-- managing sales departments up to 70 salespersons
-- personal B2B sales up to $100&thinsp;000
-- giving sales pitch live to 1200 participants, online up to 500 participants
-- 3 years of experience in managing an IT team
-- 5 years of experience in building effective business processes
-- 10+ years of experience in building partnerships, PR, and sales development

-## What can I do for you

-- increase the efficiency of sales and marketing departments by means of a systematic approach - implementation of a system of end-to-end analytics, CRM, regulations, sales and marketing plans, quality control system
-- build a remote sales department from scratch - quickly and efficiently select, train and motivate sales managers
-- build or systematize the marketing of the company - define and segment the target audience, make the trade offer clear and understandable, develop selling theses, introduce new marketing tools, quickly launch online advertising campaigns

 # Work Experience